jdcloudcom/en/documentation/Networking/Elastic-IP/Operation-Guide/Elastic-IP-Management/Renew-Elastic-IP.md

 Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.

-Step 2: Select Cost - Renew Management in the console navigation bar and go to the renewal management list page.
+Step 2: Select Cost - Renew Management in the console top navigation bar and go to the renewal management list page.

 Step 3: Select the EIP in the left navigation bar of the renewal management list page to enter the Elastic IP renewal management page.